akonoroshi/dialign_python/README.md

 This repository has the multi-party version of [dialign](https://github.com/GuillaumeDD/dialign) (Dubuisson Duplessis et al., 2021) implemented in Python.
 The extension to multi-party dialogues is acepted to AIED 2025 (Asano et al., 2025).

+## Notice
+This software reimplements and extends [dialign](https://github.com/GuillaumeDD/dialign), which is distributed under the CeCILL-B license.
+This reimplementation was developed independently and includes additional features.

+The CeCILL-B license text is included in this repository as required.

 ## Framework
 ![image](https://github.com/user-attachments/assets/4fd2bca5-2859-4893-8d28-7c087e608ad8)